ParthoRD412/code-server-installation-script/README.md

-# code-server-installation-script
+# Pre-requisites
-This is to install the code server version of VS code in your device
+You need git and wget installed before hand

+Installing git to the terminal :
+'''sh
+$ sudo apt install git -y
+'''